 The department is the only one of its kind in the United States.
 For those learning to conduct research in African expressive cultures, it offers curricula leading to both the master of arts degree and the doctor of philosophy degree.
-For those learning to teach African languages, it offers a terminal master of arts degree with an emphasis on pedagogy.
-Its students come from all over the world, including many African countries.
+Our students come from all over the world, including many African countries.

 Admission to the graduate program requires a bachelors degree with substantial coursework related to the expressive cultures of Africa.
 Admitted students with an insufficient background in African cultural studies may be asked to complete additional coursework beyond the regular degree requirements.
 Applicants should have a minimum 3.0 GPA on a 4.0 grading scale or equivalent academic performance on other scales.
 The department will consider special cases, however, for probationary admission.
 If you have questions about your eligibility, contact the chair of the Admissions committee, Dr. Katrina Daly Thompson, at email@example.com